 - Resize rows by clicking and dragging the column header border to the left or right.
 Note that the first column is stationary for reference; it cannot be moved or resized.

-- You have the ability to move any column to the right or left, or remove it from the table through the context-menu on the column name:
+- You can move any column to the right or left, or remove it from the table through the context-menu on the column name:

 - To add a removed column back to the table, use the Add column drop down at the top right of the panel.